Biosecurity: everyone has a role to play

 Everyone has a responsibility when it comes to biosecurity.
-Previous changes in QLD biosecurity legislation, and expected changes in NSW biosecurity legislation, make the obligation to take reasonable and practical steps to prevent or minimise biosecurity much more explicit.
+Previous changes in QLD and in NSW biosecurity legislation make it the obligation of everyone – growers, contractors, visitors - to take reasonable and practical steps to prevent or minimise biosecurity much more explicit.

 What do you need to know?

-Biosecurity is a shared responsibility between those in the community, including growers, consultants, contractors, industry members and visitors.
+Biosecurity is a shared responsibility between everyone in the community, including growers, consultants, contractors, industry members and visitors.
 Each person needs to play their part to reduce the likelihood of spreading pests, weeds and diseases.
+You do not need to know about all biosecurity risks, but you should know about biosecurity risks associated with your industry, your business and day-to-day work, and even hobbies, and take reasonable steps to prevent or minimise these risks.

 Defending your farm

-Growers play a key role in protecting Australia's plant and livestock industries from pests and diseases by implementing sound biosecurity measures on-farm.
-Implementing strong biosecurity measures on your farm will help protect your enterprise and the broader industry from the introduction and spread of endemic and exotic insects, weeds and diseases.
+Growers play a key role in protecting Australia's agricultural industry from pests, weeds, and diseases by implementing on-farm biosecurity measures.
+Implementing strong biosecurity measures on your farm will help protect your buiness, region and the industry from the introduction and spread of endemic and exotic pests, weeds, and diseases.

 Key biosecurity targets

-Regular monitoring of crops for the presence of pests (eg. insects, mites, nematodes, pathogens (diseases) and weeds) or associated symptoms increases the likelihood of early detection of unwelcome intruders.
+Regularly monitoring crops for the presence of pests, weeds or diseases i (eg. insects, mites, nematodes, pathogens (diseases) and weeds) or associated symptoms increases the likelihood of early detection of unwelcome intruders.
+Promptly reporting any sightings greatly increases the chances that new pests and diseases can be eradicated before they establish.

 Ratoon and volunteer cotton: